Chimoney/Community-Website/README.md

 Here's a visual representation of the Community site design

 `image`

+# Code of Conduct
+Please read and abide by our [Code of Conduct](https://docs.google.com/document/d/1ePyYNcM-uo387XwTtTvrxhA1FOVzL6ykVn38cZy3fZY/edit?usp=sharing) our community aspires to be a respectful place during our online interactions.

 # Contributing
 We welcome contributions and are also interested in first-time contributors!